Fish and Bubble Barriers

 It is important for fish not to wait in front of a bubble curtain or any other human-made obstruction for too long as it can increase their risk of being preyed upon.
 Additionally, when the fish do not move away from obstructions timely, it can cause behavioural changes.
 Any barrier could affect volumes of migrating fish which, in the worst case, would mean that they miss the opportunity to reproduce.
 Fortunately, literature shows that many fish rapidly become accustomed to the increase in air bubbles following the installation of a bubble curtain and once accustomed, will begin to pass back and forth through the curtain.[11]

 The ability of fish to pass through a bubble curtain depends on their swimming capacity.
-Fish with more limited swimming capacity could be buffeted by the currents created by a bubble curtain.[12]
 Our Bubble Barrier is designed to direct plastics to the surface and then off to the side into our catchment system.
 Juvenile fish could be guided in the same direction.
 Any sudden upward movement could be temporarily disorientating, while in some cases the change in pressure could affect the swim bladder and result in a barotrauma.[13]
 This has not yet been observed with the type of bubble curtains that we use in our Bubble Barrier system.
 Our experience, however, is that fish that have been guided toward the catchment system are able to swim away.
 By contrast with plastic, fish have the ability to change directions and can escape the catchment system.

 Although multiple factors indicate that fish can pass through the Bubble Barrier without issue, we have taken extra measures to mitigate any potential problems.
 These mitigation measures have been designed in consultation with fish migration experts.
 Firstly, the Bubble Barrier system has a section without bubbles underneath its catchment system on one side of the riverbank.
 Secondly, we can implement an opt-out segment on the opposite riverbank upon request, which we can switch off when we anticipate fish migration.
 According to fish migration experts, a space of at least 1 metre from the riverbank should be enough for fish to pass through while also ensuring plastic is caught.

 Figure 3.
-Bubble Barrier system with standard fish passage under the catchment system, as well as an optional additional fish passage.
+Bubble Barrier system with three fish passages.
+First, through the bubble curtain, second, under the catchment system and third, through an optional additional fish passage on the opposite river bank.

 Addressing the impact of plastic pollution on ecosystems